rss logo

 WiFi Logo

-I've demonstrated how to set up a WPA Enterprise architecture with PEAP-MSCHAPv2.
+I've shown how to set up a WPA Enterprise architecture with PEAP-MSCHAPv2.
 You can find the tutorial here.
-However, as mentioned in the article, while it's relatively simple to configure, it may not be the most secure way to protect your WiFi.
-If security is a priority for you or your company, I highly recommend using EAP-TLS instead.
-And the good news is that's precisely what I'll be discussing here!
+However, as mentioned in the article, although it's relatively simple to set up, it may not be the most secure way to protect your WiFi.
+If security is a priority for you or your company, I strongly recommend using EAP-TLS instead.
+And the good news is that's exactly what I'm going to talk about here!

-In this guide, we will learn how to implement WPA Enterprise access using the most secure protocol for WiFi connections: EAP-TLS.
+In this guide, we'll learn how to implement WPA Enterprise access using the most secure protocol for WiFi connections: EAP-TLS.

-We will focus on setting up an architecture oriented towards Microsoft and Ubiquiti.
-As EAP-TLS relies on a PKI, it requires a Certificate Authority (CA).
-Therefore, we will also configure Active Directory Certificate Services (AD CS) to distribute certificates to both Supplicants and the Authentication Server, which will be a NPS server (RADIUS server from Microsoft).
+This lab has been realised using Ubiquiti WiFi equipment, but it can be reproduced on other WPA Enterprise-compatible WiFi hardware.
+As EAP-TLS is a PKI based, it requires a Certificate Authority (CA).
+Consequently, we will also configure Active Directory Certificate Services (AD CS) to distribute certificates to Supplicants and to the Authentication Server, which will be an NPS server (Microsoft's RADIUS server).

 Active Directory Certificate Services

-The Active Directory Certificate Services (AD CS) enables the issuance and management of public key infrastructure (PKI) certificates.
-In this setup, it will facilitate the provision of certificates that will allow each user in an Active Directory to authenticate securely.
+Active Directory Certificate Services (AD CS) enables the issuance and management of Public Key Infrastructure (PKI) certificates.
+In this configuration, it will facilitate the provision of certificates that enable every Active Directory user wishing to connect to the company's WiFi to authenticate themselves in complete security.

 Installing the AD CS Role